flomotlik/blog/_posts/2013-04-22-From-tdd-to-bdd.markdown

 * What exactly should I test?
 * How should tests be structured and named?

-Also the name *test*-driven development caused confusion.
+The name *test*-driven development also caused confusion.
 How can you test something that's not there yet?

-It was Dan North [1] who noticed all these unsolved questions and came up with a solution: He suggested that instead of *writing tests* you should think of *specifying Behavior*.
+It was Dan North [1] who noticed all these unsolved questions and came up with a solution: He suggested that instead of *writing tests* you should think of *specifying behavior*.
 Behavior is how the *user* wants the application to behave.

-When you develop Behavior-driven, you always start with the piece of functionality that's most important to your user.
+When your development is Behavior-driven, you always start with the piece of functionality that's most important to your user.
 I consider this phase as taking the developer hat off and putting the user hat on.
 Once you've specified the user needs, you put the developer hat back on and implement your specification.

 In my experience, this is the hardest part of the process: Often you don't know what's the most important Behavior for your user.
 However, over time and with a lot of feedback it becomes more apparent.
 But we'll get into that in a later blog post.